Displacement and Resettlement

 Big changes can be scary for everyone, but there are things you can do to help.

-Children and adults can learn coping strategies and resilience-building techniques to help lessen the effects of traumatic experiences.
+There are things you can do to manage big feelings.
 These resources offer ideas to help you and your child cope with difficult or traumatic situations.

 Giving yourself a hug is one coping strategy that can help children rebuild a sense of safety.